kubeflow/website/content/en/docs/components/notebooks/submit-kubernetes.md

 ## Next steps

-- See the Kubeflow Notebook [quickstart guide](/docs/components/notebooks/quickstart-guide/).
+- See the Kubeflow Workbench [quickstart guide](/docs/components/notebooks/quickstart-guide/).
 - Explore the other [components of Kubeflow](/docs/components/).